0xProject/0x-mesh/examples/beta_telemetry_node/README.md

-## Deploying a Telemetry-Enabled Mesh Node for the Beta
+## Deploying a Telemetry-Enabled Mesh Node

 0x Mesh is completely permissionless and the beta is open to anyone who wants to participate.
 You can optionally help improve 0x Mesh by enabling telemetry.
 Mesh